Psilorhynchus sucatio

 Psilorhynchus sucatio, the river stone carp or sucatio minnow, is freshwater ray-finned fish a species of torrent minnow.
 The specific name is a latinization of one of the local names for this species, sukati.
-It is a widely distributed species and is found in Nepal and Bangladesh as well as the Indian states of Arunachal Pradesh, Assam, Bihar, Manipur, Meghalaya, Nagaland, Uttar Pradesh and West Bengal.
-P. sucatio occurs in water with a fast current preferring the edges of sandy streams.
-In the lowlands it is abundant near emergent or overhanging vegetation, it is an altitudinal migrant.
-At a maximum length of 5 cm it is too small to be of any interest to fisheries but it is collected for the aquarium trade.
+It is a widely distributed species, which is found in Nepal and Bangladesh, as well as the Indian states of Arunachal Pradesh, Assam, Bihar, Manipur, Meghalaya, Nagaland, Uttar Pradesh and West Bengal.
+P. sucatio occurs in water with a fast current, and prefers the edges of sandy streams.
+In the lowlands, it is abundant near emergent or overhanging vegetation.
+This species is an altitudinal migrant.
+At a maximum length of 5 cm, it is too small to be of any interest to fisheries but it is collected for the aquarium trade.
 It is the type species of the genus Psilorhynchus.